Evander Berry Wall: King of the Dudes

 Wall was first proclaimed "King of the Dudes" at the resort town of Long Branch, New Jersey in the summer of 1883.

 Wall was again proclaimed "King of the Dudes" in 1888 by the New York American newspaper.
 A journalist named Blakely Hall judged that Wall had won the "Battle of the Dudes" against Robert "Bob" Hilliard, another sartorial dude when, during the March Blizzard of 1888, he strode into a bar clad in gleaming boots of patent leather that went to his hips.
 Nevertheless, some historians still consider it was Hilliard who won that dude battle.

 Wall won another fashion contest in August 1888, in Saratoga Springs, New York.
 To win a bet against John "Bet a Million" Gates, Wall changed clothes 40 times between breakfast and dinner.
-He appeared on the race track "in one flashy ensemble after the other until, exhausted but victorious he at last entered the ballroom of the United States Hotel in faultless evening attire."
+He appeared at the Saratoga Race Course in one flashy ensemble after the other until, exhausted but victorious he at last entered the ballroom of the United States Hotel in faultless evening attire."

 Ever the fashion-leader, Wall is credited for having been the first person in the United States to wear a dinner jacket (tuxedo) to a ball.
 The white ensemble had been sent to him by the London Savile Row tailor Henry Poole & Co "to be worn for a quiet dinner at home or at an evening's entertainment at a summer resort."
 This was a time when tailcoat was still the rule, and Wall was immediately ordered off the floor.

 Wall's financial life was not as successful as his fashion life.
 An ill-conceived stock-broking career and additional failures as a stable owner ended in an 1899 bankruptcy.
 Wall finally declared that "New York had become fit only for businessmen" and left for Paris in 1912.